electron0zero/MusicSurf/docs/rajdeepReport/report.md

 #### ElasticSearch (ES)

 ElasticSearch is one of the most popular search engines out there fully open-source and ready to be integrated with software.
 It is also built on a server-client architecture and uses.
 All communication with the elastic-search server is made with RESTful API calls.
-It is amazngly easy to use and integrate with software of all types.
+It is amazingly easy to use and integrate with software of all types.

 Features of ES relevant to project